 Location: Malop Street between Gheringhap Street and Moorabool Street

-Funding partners: The delivery of the north side of Block 1 was delivered as part of the $500 million Geelong City Deal, a collaborative plan to transform Geelong and the Great Ocean Road by the Australian and Victorian Governments, and the City of Greater Geelong through the Revitalising Central Geelong Action Plan.
+Funding partners: The delivery of the north side of Block 1 was delivered as part of the Geelong City Deal, a collaborative plan to transform Geelong and the Great Ocean Road by the Australian and Victorian Governments, and the City of Greater Geelong through the Revitalising Central Geelong Action Plan.

 The delivery of the south side of Block 1 is subject to future funding and approvals, and we will keep you informed as the project progresses.